 What is musical ability?
 How do we assess it in research and education?
 What insights do different disciplines offer?
 These questions were central to the winter school that considered these through presentations, methods training, and hands-on research practice.

 School workshop leaders and presenters: Annarita Addessi, Maria Chelkowska-Zacharewicz, Suvi Saarikallio, Marc Thompson, Renee Timmers, among others.

-Due to COVID-19, the winter school will now be fully ONLINE.
+Due to COVID-19, the winter school was fully ONLINE.

 The programme is adapted to be longer (spread out across 5 days) but with fewer hours in day, to facilitate remote attendance.

 The winter school is intended for PhD and advanced MA students.
 It will be held online, and will be free to attend.
 Registration for the winter school is required as places are limited to 40 in total.

 Main themes of the winter school will be: cultural understanding of musical ability, measurement and observation in research and educational contexts, and musical ability as embodied, affective and multisensory.